Tu Lan Cave Expedition Tour

 Safety on the tour

 This is always the top priority of Oxalis Adventure to ensure the safety of both visitors and Oxalis’ staff on any trip, including multi day adventures.
 We only use high-quality equipment meeting international standards, mainly imported from France, the UK, and Switzerland.
 The tour guides must undergo professional training and be tested for skills regularly.
 Only qualified guides may lead an Oxalis tour.
-Visitors can learn about the "safety management" and " safety equipmen" that Oxalis uses here.
+Visitors can learn about the "safety management" and " safety equipment" that Oxalis uses here.

 Oxalis Adventure has an established "Emergency Response Protocol" that includes on-site first aid and rescue if an accident occurs during trekking or cave exploration.
 We organize many training courses for first aid, rescue, and evacuation, and have rescue teams for each tour operation area.
 The specialized equipment is imported from abroad and complies with European standards.
 Due to the remote location, rescue teams and medical assistants will take from 30 minutes to 2 hours to reach the location.
 Therefore, the safety of visitors is the top priority of Oxalis in any activities related to caving in Vietnam.
 For Experts and Sales consultants to give suitable advice, guests are required to fill in their fitness and health information in the Booking form honestly.
 They are also required to update the information to the Oxalis consultant 45 days before the tour departure.